 - Check out W&L LexLink for resume templates and review with a career fellow.

-- Meet with a Career Development advisor to discuss and develop your summer plans.
+- Meet with a career advisor to discuss and develop your summer plans.

 - Visit for a one-on-one demonstration of W&L LexLink, Liberal Arts Career Network, and other job and internship search resources.